cea-trust-platform/trust-documentation/doc/source/user_tutorials/datafile_from_scratch.md

 ## Step 4 : Define the discretization and the problem

 The mesh used here allows us to use the VDF discretization.
-So use the class `VDF` to create an instance with the variable `my_discretisation`.
+So use the class `VDF` to create an instance with the variable `my_discretization`.

 We will solve just the Navier-Stokes (NS) equations, so its a hydraulic problem.
 Create an instance of `Pb_hydraulique` and name it `pb`.

 Insert this in Obstacle.data

 	# Discretization on rectangles (hexa), so use VDF #
-	VDF my_discretisation
+	VDF my_discretization

 	# Problem definition #
 	Pb_hydraulique pb